Winter storm leaves at least 37 dead nationwide as residents in western New York remain trapped under feet of snow | KRDO

 What to expect as storm moves away

-The powerful system that brought blizzard and winter weather alerts continues to move away from the Northeast, yet many cities and towns remain covered with thick snow.
+The powerful system continues to move away from the Northeast, yet many cities and towns remain covered with thick snow.
 Over a 24-hour span, Baraga, Michigan, received 42.8 inches of snow while Watertown, New York, got 34.2 inches.

 Grand Rapids, Michigan, had its snowiest Christmas Eve ever, receiving a record 10.5 inches, according to the National Weather Service.